What is wrong with plastics?

 From plastic production, oil extraction, and refineries to recycling and incineration, facilities are often built in regions with lower economic income or minority populations, reducing the quality of life in the surrounding communities.
 Those facilities emit toxic, cancerogenic chemicals and air pollution, directly impacting the health of the people living nearby.

-the Erin Brockovich movie, based on a true story of water contamination from the natural gas pumping station.
+We all remember the Erin Brockovich movie, based on a true story of water contamination from the natural gas pumping station.
 There are numerous cases like this worldwide, especially in the developing countries where local communities are affected by the pollution of often unregulated or poorly managed industries.

 Countries such as China, Southeast Asian countries, and Turkey have been flooded by the plastic waste exported from Western countries.
 Rich developed countries are shifting the waste issue by exporting enormous quantities of unsorted waste, even illegal one, instead of dealing with the problem in their yard.
 The trouble gets more serious, as the export of plastic waste not destined for recycling is illegal, yet plastic is often dumped illegally in the environment or burned in the open air, causing severe environmental and health issues.